 Important: Please read the KS3 Spring Maintenance Guide prior to using the KS3 Cobra Bag Kit.

-To set up the shortened version of the KS3 Cobra Bag, insert the KS3 Spring directly into the Multi Base.
+The KS3 Spring is able to be plugged directly into the Multi Base for a shorter Cobra Bag option ideal for smaller kids or for mounding the cobra bag on a wall or ceiling.
 There are no push buttons on the KS3 Spring, so simply push it into the Multi Base as far as it goes and secure it in place using the steel clamp around the collar of the Multi Base.

-Note: Do NOT twist the spring counter-clockwise as this may unscrew one of the red connectors.
+Note: Do NOT twist the spring counter-clockwise as this may unscrew one of the red connectors on the spring.
 If you use twisting motion to help insert or take out the spring, always use clockwise twisting motion - both for inserting onto the Multi Base, and for pulling it out.

 Setting Up the Ball